 One might think that it would simply be a matter of looking at the state’s “J90” reporting (“Certificated Salaries & Benefits”) and tracking the average rate of pay for a district to see how, for example, teacher pay has changed.
-This is misleading, however.
+This is misleading, however, for two reasons.

-Why?
-Because the mix of employees changes, and having more senior employees leave and more junior take their place can affect the overall average in ways that do not actually reflect the real rates of change.
+Average is also a misleading way to track change over time, because the mix of employees changes.
+Having more senior employees leave and more junior take their place can affect the overall average in ways that do not actually reflect the real rates of change.

 For example, let’s say in one year we have 100 employees, all making exactly $100,000/year.
 The total payroll for that year would then be $10,000,000, and the average would be $100,000/year.